jayachandradora/Low-Level-System-Design/Flight Booking System.md

 ## Interactions:

-Passenger books a flight:
+Passenger books a flight:<br />
-Passenger selects a flight and provides necessary details.
+Passenger selects a flight and provides necessary details.<br />
-FlightManager checks availability and creates a booking if seats are available.
+FlightManager checks availability and creates a booking if seats are available.<br />
-Booking confirmation is sent to the passenger.
+Booking confirmation is sent to the passenger.<br />
-FlightManager manages flights and bookings:
+FlightManager manages flights and bookings:<br />
-Manages the list of available flights.
+Manages the list of available flights.<br />
-Manages the list of bookings made for each flight.
+Manages the list of bookings made for each flight.<br />
-Handles booking operations like adding, cancelling, or modifying bookings.
+Handles booking operations like adding, cancelling, or modifying bookings.<br />

 ```ruby
 import java.util.*;